chunshun/DL/chapter1/dimension reduction.md

-# A related task is dimensionality reduction, in which the goal is to simplify the datawithout losing too much information.
+# A related task is dimensionality reduction, in which the goal is to simplify the data without losing too much information.
 1. feature extraction
 2.